Skip to main content

 We will only be able to help where you can show the answer to the following questions is yes.

-- Is the hedge growing on land owned by someone else?
+• growing on land owned by someone else?

-- Is the hedge mostly evergreen or semi-evergreen?
+• mostly evergreen or semi-evergreen?

-- Is the hedge more than two metres high?
+• more than two metres high?

-- Is the hedge capable of obscuring light or views?
+• capable of obscuring light or views?

-What the Council will do
+What we will do

 The findings from the site visit and the assessment of the high hedge complaint will be reported and action proposed.

-If No Action under Part 8 Anti-Social Behaviour Act is taken a decision letter will be sent to the high hedge owner and high hedge complainant notifying them of the decision and appeal rights.
+If no action under Part 8 Anti-Social Behaviour Act is taken, a decision letter will be sent to the high hedge owner and high hedge complainant notifying them of the decision and appeal rights.

 Enforcement

 An owner or occupier who fails to take action required by a remedial notice is guilty of an offence and liable to prosecution.
 Where failure is continuing, the court may also order the defaulter to take steps to secure compliance within a reasonable period, and non-compliance may incur a fine of a daily penalty while default continues.
-Where the required action is not taken, the Council may authorise someone to enter that land to take the required action and may recover the cost from any owner or occupier of the land on which the hedge grows.
+Where the required action is not taken, we may authorise someone to enter that land to take the required action and may recover the cost from any owner or occupier of the land on which the hedge grows.

 Appeals